Disney to buy Fox film, TV businesses for $52-billion

 Disney will also assume about $13.7-billion of Fox's net debt in the deal.

-Through Fox's stake in the Hulu video streaming service, Disney will assume majority control of one of Netflix Inc's main competitors.
+Through Fox's stake in the Hulu video streaming service, Disney would assume majority control of one of Netflix Inc's main competitors.
 Hulu is also partially owned by Comcast Corp and Time Warner Inc.

-Shares in both Disney and Fox were up nearly 1 per cent in premarket trading.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.